Atlanta Advance Directives Attorneys

 - Withdrawal of a specific type of healthcare

 Appointing a health care agent is not mandatory.
 If you desire, you can have your ADHC only express your preferences for treatment.
-At Meyring Law Firm, we understand that making these decisions ahead of time can be very difficult.
+At Meyring Law Firm, we understand that making these decisions ahead of time can be very difficult, so let us simplify the process and explain all of your options.